vivekroyeng/vivekroyeng.github.io/thoughts/eng-productivity.md

-# Egineering Productivity : What makes sense to measure in GenAI Era
+# Engineering Productivity: What Makes Sense to Measure in GenAI Era

 ## Initiative Tenets
 These principles guide our approach to defining and measuring engineering productivity: